 - an individual bringing a claim against our client who isn’t legally represented; or

-- claims that the dismissal itself was discriminatory (not including standalone claims of discrimination or allegations that there were a series of discriminatory acts which ended with the dismissal) or automatic unfair dismissal claims, e.g. if the claim is that the dismissal took place as a result of the person blowing the whistle on their employer;
+- claims that the dismissal itself was discriminatory (not including standalone claims of discrimination or allegations that there were a series of discriminatory acts which ended with the dismissal) or automatic unfair dismissal claims, e.g. if the claim is that the dismissal took place as a result of the person blowing the whistle on their employer; and

-- If you require face-to-face meetings rather than discussions by telephone.
+- if you require face-to-face meetings rather than discussions by telephone.

 Cases for anything other than wrongful or unfair dismissal e.g. claims for discrimination not linked to the dismissal, allegations of being treated detrimentally for blowing the whistle, equal pay claims, very complex whistleblowing cases or complex claims for constructive dismissal (i.e. where the employee resigns and claims that their employer’s actions were tantamount to a dismissal) will fall outside of the categories set out above.
 If you are not clear about whether the claim that you are bringing or defending falls outside of the categories, or want to understand the costs for a claim that you know falls outside of the categories, please let us know.
 We will be happy to discuss it with you.